 Getting through an interview is intense.
 It not only consumes your thoughts during the strained few minutes you’re interrogated but is a bee in your bonnet both before and after as well.
-Naturally, the time leading up to an interview is spent preparing and researching for potential questions.
+Naturally, the time leading up to an interview is spent preparing and researching potential questions.

 But many ask what we can do afterward other than wait.
 Well, knowing how to write a professional thank you email after an interview could work like a charm!

-Add a unique detail
+Add a Unique Detail

 You don’t want the interviewer to be scratching their head when they get the note wondering which candidate you are out of the dozens they’ve interviewed.
 To make a thank you note effective, you should know how to write a professional thank you email.

 Add a crucial detail discussed during the individual interview.
-Mention how much you enjoyed your discussion on a particular topic like Pepsi’s controversial ad campaign.
+Mention how much you enjoyed your discussion on a particular topic, like Pepsi’s controversial ad campaign.
 You may thank them for answering your question on supply chain partners or explaining a specific problem.

 Forbes recommends sending a handwritten note after an interview one or two days later and an email follow-up after three or four days.
 Typically you should send a physical letter saying thank you by the next day.

-If you’re traveling from afar, then write one by hand and leave it with the receptionist, with instructions to deliver the next morning.
+If you’re traveling from afar, write one by hand and leave it with the receptionist, with instructions to deliver the next morning.
 Or send it by post the very same day.

 Recruiters don’t have much time while screening through hundreds of candidates.
 They probably won’t spend much time on your thank you note either.
 That’s why you should keep it brief and write in short paragraphs.

-They will already have your CV, so there’s no need to send it again, but a link to your LinkedIn page at the bottom will make it easier to check your credentials to jog their memory.
+They will already have your resume, so there’s no need to send it again, but a link to your LinkedIn page, with your customized LinkedIn URL, at the bottom will make it easier to check your credentials to jog their memory.